 It’s no secret that we like our video games.
-In fact, here at SWARM we even have our own Minecraft Server, and precisely because we like video games we’ve seen that there’s a constant and ongoing problem with them, which is that unless you have a group of buddies to game with, multiplayer video games simply won’t be as much fun for you.
+In fact, here at SWARM we even have our own Minecraft Server.
+Precisely because we like video games we’ve seen that there’s a constant and ongoing problem with them.
+Unless you have a group of buddies to game with, multiplayer video games simply won’t be as much fun.
 So let’s dive into SWARM Experiments:

 If you want to jump into the experiment head over to PartyUpPlayer.com, otherwise read on.

 Sure there are mechanisms in place, but they fall short.
 Random pairing, Multiplayer Only Content and LFG Mechanisms in their current solutions are patches to a larger problem.
 Being social in most games is an outright poor experience.
 In order to make this experience better, we have to think more intimately about the emotional reward systems of players in video games an apply mechanisms that will help foster those same rewards in more efficient and meaningful ways.
 While we’ve mapped a good bit of this out, the real insight will come from the App use and the MVP.
 We simply can’t wait to get PUP out into the wild.
 But before we can do that, let’s look at a few of most common grouping systems in video games.